 AI App Review Appeal Draft: Resubmit Without Sounding Like You're Begging

-Updated for 2026 — use AI to draft an App Store / Play Store appeal that engages with the actual guideline cited — not a generic plea.
+Use AI to draft an App Store or Play Store appeal that engages the exact guideline cited — with current 2026 appeal routes, timelines, and a copy-ready prompt.

-• The rejection message names a guideline, even loosely.
+• The rejection names a guideline, even loosely — AI can structure a reply around its actual intent.

-• You actually disagree with the rejection, OR you have a fix and want to communicate it crisply.
+• You genuinely disagree, OR you have a fix and want to communicate it crisply in three tight paragraphs.

-• You will fact-check anything AI says about your own app.
-AI does not know your app.
+• You will fact-check everything AI writes about your own app.
+The model does not know your app, your screens, or your history.

 What to feed the AI

-• The full rejection text (verbatim — guideline numbers, screenshots referenced, “see attached” notes)
+• The full rejection text, verbatim — guideline numbers, referenced screenshots, “see attached” notes, device/OS the reviewer used.

-• Why you believe the rejection is incorrect, OR what you have changed
+• Why you believe the rejection is wrong, OR exactly what you changed.

-• 2 prior versions` review outcomes if relevant (“V1.0.2 was approved with same screen”)
+• Prior review outcomes if relevant (“v1.0.2 was approved with the same screen and the same in-app purchase shape”).

-• The specific reviewer behavior (e.g., “they tested in a non-supported country and saw the empty state”)
+• The specific reviewer behavior, if you can infer it (“they tested in a country we don’t support and hit the empty state”).

 Copy-ready prompt